Food and inflammation in the body are undeniably connected in the domain of chiropractic care.

 Gout is a painful form of inflammatory arthritis affecting most often the large toe due to a build up of uric acid crystals in the joint.

-It's one of the many conditions that responds well to going on an anti inflammatory diet, and in my case is provoked by too much citric acid fruits; in particular orange juice.
+It's one of the many conditions that responds well to going on an anti inflammatory diet, and in my case is provoked by too much citric acid fruits; in particular orange juice that is not quite ripe.

 LTB4 is a pro inflammatory substance found in the target tissues of insulin; adipose tissue for example.
 It's raised in diabetes.

-You'll find that large people always hurt; there are many reasons but the main one is that the highly glycemic foods they enjoy provoke firstly a blood glucose surge, followed by an insulin rush as the body desperately tries to store the sugar in fat cells and the liver, and releasing LTB4.
+You'll find that large people always hurt; there are many reasons but the main one is that the highly glycemic foods like bagels and chocolate cake that they enjoy provoke firstly a blood glucose surge, followed by an insulin rush as the body desperately tries to store the sugar in fat cells and the liver, and releasing LTB4.

 The circulating LTB4 then activates other cells like those in muscles and joints, and the linings of blood vessels, for example, making them red and angry; pain.